-Some families may offer to help the newlyweds-to-be celebrate the most magical day in their lives, and for that, we’ve put together the lowdown on (traditionally) who pays for what.
-This way you can look at your budget, see how much each part costs, and let your families know how much they can help with!
-At the end of the day, it’s whatever works for you and your family, but this is a good place to start!
-Read this if you need an extra hand on how to talk budgets with your parents.
+Some families offer to help the newlyweds-to-be celebrate the most magical day of their lives, and we’re here to give you the lowdown on (traditionally) who pays for what.
+So once you’ve calculated your budget and seen how much everything’s going to cost, you and your partner can both let your families know what they can help with!
+At the end of the day, it’s whatever works for you and your family… but this is a great place to start!
+And read this if you need an extra hand on how to talk budgets with your parents.

 Who pays for the engagement party?
-This expense is traditionally covered by the bride’s family, as they will often host the engagement party at their house, as a way to welcome and bring together the two families (usually for the first time!).
-However, whichever family is feeling the most generous can host or offer to throw the party.
+This expense is traditionally covered by the bride’s family since they often host the engagement party at their house as a way to welcome and bring together the two families (usually for the first time!).
+However, whichever family is feeling the most generous can offer to host or throw the engagement party.

 Who pays for the rehearsal dinner?
 Since the bride’s family pays for the engagement party, the rehearsal dinner is traditionally paid for by the groom’s parents.
-However, they should only pay for what they’re comfortable with, and hosting a small soirée the day before the wedding is more than enough!
+They should only spend what they’re comfortable with, however, and hosting a small soirée the day before the wedding is more than enough!

 Who pays for the wedding rings?
 The wedding rings are a split cost between the bride and groom’s families.
-The groom’s family will pay for the bride’s ring and vice versa.
+The groom’s family pays for the bride’s ring and vice versa.

 Who pays for the wedding flowers?
-The bouquet should be a gift from the groom to the bride, as she is his date.
-For an extra romantic twist, the groom can even pick wildflowers for the bride’s bouquet.
-The bride’s side of the family will traditionally pay for the flower decorations.
-Follow this link if you’re not sure how to choose your wedding flowers!
+The bouquet should be a gift from the groom to the bride.
+For an extra romantic twist, the groom could even pick wildflowers for the bride’s bouquet.
+On the other hand, the bride’s side of the family will traditionally pay for all floral decorations.
+Check out this article if you’re not sure how to choose your wedding flowers.

-Who pays for the bridesmaid dresses and usher suits?
-The bride’s side of the family traditionally pays for the bride’s and bridesmaid’s dresses.
-Although more and more, bridesmaids are paying for their own dress.
-It really depends on your budget, the type of dresses you want them to wear and whether or not it’s within their price range!
-This is something which you should definitely discuss early on with your bride squad, to avoid any confusion later.
+Who pays for the bridesmaids’ dresses and ushers’ suits?
+The bride’s side of the family traditionally pays for the bride’s wedding dress and the bridesmaids’ dresses.
+Increasingly, however, bridesmaids are paying for their own dresses.
+It really depends on what your budget is, the type of dresses you want your bridesmaids to wear, and whether or not that’s within their price range!
+To avoid confusion later, we’d recommend discussing this as early as possible with your wedding squad.